 Best Cockroach Killers at a Glance

-The table below provides a quick comparison of our five recommended products.
+The table below provides a quick comparison of our four recommended products.
 Each serves a different purpose within a cockroach control programme, and the best choice for you depends on the species you are dealing with, the severity of the infestation, and whether you need immediate knockdown, colony elimination, or ongoing monitoring.
 We cover each product in full detail further down the page.

 Best Overall — Advion Cockroach Gel Bait

-Advion Cockroach Gel Bait
+Advion Cockroach Gel Bait 4x30g

 As an Amazon Associate, PestPro Index earns from qualifying purchases.